 The first candidate wrote the king’s name with all his citations.
 The second candidate chose to include a brief biography of the king.
 The third candidate looked around and saw a fireplace in the corner.
 He collected some coal powder and requested the king to put a thumb impression in coal under his own portrait.
 The king was pleased and immediately gave him an appointment order.

-Later in the day, the king asked the new recruit why he could not translate a simple verse given to him during the final interview.
+Later in the day, the king asked the new recruit why he said no to translating a simple verse given to him during the final interview.
 The fresh face in his foreign ministry replied, “Your majesty, I knew that the poem was in your mother tongue and there was no point in translating it back to you when you knew it so well already”.
 The king patted on his back and wished him good luck.

 (After writing this short story and rereading it a couple of times I realized how similar it is to some of the Birbal-Akbar stories I had read as a kid.
-Imagination always sprouts from the past even when it looks at the future or thinks as if it is inspired from future… Isn’t it true that we exist in the past and present becomes past even before it becomes present?)
+Imagination always sprouts from the past even when it looks at the future or thinks as if it is inspired from an unknown future…